Robust Two-Sample Inference under Serial Dependence

 \section{Introduction}

-This paper proposes robust testing procedures for comparing two-sample means with time-series data.
-Testing the equality of two group means is one of the fundamental problems in data analysis---a task typically introduced through the classical two-sample $t$-test in introductory statistics courses.
-We consider testing the equality of means from two time series, $\{Y_{1t}\}_{t=1}^{T_{1}}$ and $\{Y_{2t}\}_{t=1}^{T_{2}}$, arising in a variety of empirical contexts: (i) pre- and post-structural break data with a known break date (e.g., pre- and post-policy means in macroeconomic series such as GDP growth before and after a reform); (ii) time series from two different units (e.g., a treatment and a control unit); or (iii) two groups, each consisting of multiple units observed over time (e.g., panel or repeated cross-section data), where $\{Y_{1t}\}_{t=1}^{T_{1}}$ and $\{Y_{2t}\}_{t=1}^{T_{2}}$ denote the time series of cross-sectional averages for the two groups.

-The classical two-sample $t$-test and its widely used extension due to \citet{Welch1947} both assume that the underlying observations are independent and Gaussian.
-These assumptions are frequently violated in economic and financial applications, where data often exhibit serial dependence and departures from normality.
-While non-normality can be mitigated by large-sample approximations, the independence assumption remains crucial.
-Because serial dependence is ubiquitous in time series, two-sample $t$-tests that ignore it are often invalid for time-series data and can suffer from substantial size distortions.
+This paper proposes robust inference procedures for two-sample comparison with time-series data.
+Comparing two population means is a fundamental problem in data analysis.
+The classical two-sample $t$-test is perhaps the best-known example, typically introduced in introductory statistics courses.
+The classical two-sample $t$-test and its widely used extension due to \citet{Welch1947} both assume that the underlying observations are independent.
+This assumption is frequently violated in economic and financial applications, where data often exhibit serial dependence.
+Because serial dependence is ubiquitous in time series, two-sample $t$-tests that ignore it are generally invalid and can suffer from substantial size distortions.

-We propose a general framework for conducting accurate and easy-to-use inference on the difference in population means when the data may display heterogeneity and complex, unknown forms of dependence.
+We propose a general framework for conducting accurate and easy-to-use inference on the difference in population means---whether a scalar mean or a vector of means---when the data may display heterogeneity and complex, unknown forms of dependence.
 The framework builds on series-based heteroskedasticity and autocorrelation robust (HAR) long-run variance (LRV) estimators.
-Specifically, we form analogues of the classical two-sample $t$-test and Welch's test by replacing the sample variances with the series HAR estimators.
+Specifically, we form analogues of the classical two-sample $t$-test and Welch's test---together with their multivariate counterparts for joint hypotheses---by replacing the sample variances with the series HAR estimators.
 Implementation is straightforward.
 Each series is projected onto a set of orthonormal basis functions, and the sample variances of the resulting projection coefficients serve as LRV estimators.